ciminibb/networks-project-2/README.md

 case-sensitive, you may enter them however you like!
 Also, any message from the server will be prefixed with dashes.
 Your chat feed, on the other hand, won't be.
 Messages in it are displayed in the following format: message number, username, datetime, subject, group number.
+Lastly, 'group 0' is the public message board!

 ### Challenges
 The first major challenge we encountered in this project was getting started!
 Much of the